h-elsner/E90controlDemo/README.md

 ![Screenshot](Screenshot.png)

+The charts on the right showing the results sent by MAV message MOUNT_ORIENTATION.

 Gimbal control is done with a Yuneec specific MAV message, MsgID 5000.
 The CRC_EXTRA for this message is 252.